Owen-Doc/Olympic_Medal_Predictor/README.md

 ![image-20210719230053292](Resources/image-20210719230053292.png)

-We potentially find that GDP and Population factor in medal counts, as such that shows the rise in countries like China in recent years where they had a push in GPD
+We potentially find that GDP and Population factor in medal counts, as such that shows the rise in countries like China in recent years where they had a push in GDP

 ![image-20210719230219400](Resources/image-20210719230219400.png)